IMNMV/Projects/README.md

 A bank of projects I found fun and gave up on or I found fun and periodically update here as a backup.

-The calculators were some fun projects I made when I wad first starting python and wanted to mimic a calculator.
+The calculators were some fun projects I made when I wad first starting python and wanted to mimic calculators for expected utility theory and Bayseian analysis

 Jarvis is my personal project for developing a robot assistant powered, for now, with Chat-GPT-4.
 That is in progress.
 Next is vision.